Reassessing Code Authorship Attribution in the Era of Language Models: Threats to Validity

+After independent reviews, evaluators discussed disagreements to reach consensus through negotiated agreement.
+Inter-rater agreement between the first author and the four PhD students was high, with agreement rates of 90\%, 97\%, 92\%, and 96\% respectively (mean: 93.75\%), indicating reliable evaluation.

-Through this process, all evaluators agreed that \GPT{} follows the supplied prompts and that our parser effectively verifies transformations.
-Additionally, evaluators note that \GPT{} tends to remove comments while applying transformations.
+\textbf{Findings.} Through this process, all evaluators agreed that \GPT{} follows the supplied prompts and that our parser effectively verifies transformations.
+Additionally, evaluators noted that \GPT{} tends to remove comments while applying transformations.
 To prevent unintended bias, we exclude such cases from the adversarial attack experiments.
-Regarding plausibility, the evaluators confirm that the generated adversarial samples are generally realistic, except for those adding print/log statements, which were rated moderately plausible.